-The only downside of a group tour is that you have a fixed itinerary, so you usually only get to spend about one hour or less in each location you visit on the tour.
-Personally, we wanted to stay a bit longer, but for many people this may be plenty of time.
+The only downside of a group tour is that you have a fixed itinerary, so you usually only get to spend about an hour or less in each location you visit on the tour.
+Personally, we could have stayed a bit longer, but for most people this is probably plenty of time.
 We tend to take a lot of photos.

 In an arrangement like this, you’re also sharing the tour with a bunch of other travelers, although we didn’t mind that since Chichen Itza is going to be crowded anyway, and the bus ride is a chance to meet other travelers.